caseyg/awesome/TOPICS.md

 *   [tjackiw/acts-as-readable](https://github.com/tjackiw/acts-as-readable) - A simple plugin that allows a user to mark anything as 'read.'
 Common usage would include forum posts, news items, etc.

-*   [buymeasoda/soda-theme](https://github.com/buymeasoda/soda-theme) - Dark and light custom UI themes for Sublime Text

 ## agents

+*   [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - AI agent stdlib that works with any LLM and TypeScript AI SDK.

 *   [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - Langflow is a low-code app builder for RAG and multi-agent AI applications.
 It’s Python-based and agnostic to any model, API, or database.